chmouel/snazy/README.md

 ### [Source](https://github.com/chmouel/snazy) install

-Snazy is built with rust, if you want to compile it directly you just need to grab the source and run `cargo build`. (assuming you have the rust toolchain [installed](https://rust-lang.github.io/rustup/installation/index.html))
+Snazy is built with rust, if you want to compile it directly you just need to grab the source and run `cargo build`. (assuming you have the rust tool chain [installed](https://rust-lang.github.io/rustup/installation/index.html))

 ## Usage